RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 ## Links

-The pointers between nodes in a Fibonacci heap are very similar that of the binomial heap, only that each node in a Fibonacci heap contains a *doubly* linked list of all its children.
+The pointers between nodes in a Fibonacci heap are very similar to that of the binomial heap, only that each node in a Fibonacci heap contains a *doubly* linked list of all its children.
 This allows node removal and child list concatenation to both be performed in linear time.

 {% include post-image.html class="center-aligned" alt="Links" src="/images/2014/06/15/links.svg" %}